cairis-platform/cairis/docs/grl.rst

 - Enter a synopsis that expresses the ground, warrrant, or rebuttal reference in intentional terms.

-- Select the GRL element type for this synopsis this can be either a goal or software.
+- Select the GRL element type for this synopsis this can be either a goal or soft goal.

 - Given the intentional relationship between this GRL element and the GRL goal, softgoal, or task associated with the persona characteristic, indicate whether this element is a means for achieving the characteristic element's end by selecting *Means* in the Means/End combo box.
 Alternatively, if the characteristic's element is a means for achieving this GRL elements end then select *End*.